ncondes/aws-notes-api/notes/pipeline-build.md

 The build artifacts are stored in an S3 bucket.
 You can find the S3 bucket by going to the CodeBuild console, clicking on the build project, and looking at the `Artifacts` section.

+## Another step is to add a Manual Approval step in the pipeline

+- We can go the pipeline and add a approval step in between the build and deploy stage
+- This will allow us to manually approve the deployment before it is deployed to the production environment
+- We will send an SNS notification to the admin email address when the deployment is ready for approval
+- We can set up the SNS topic and subscription in the AWS console
+- And then add the SNS topic to the pipeline as a manual approval step